 François Pinault has channeled his passion for contemporary into assembling one of the most important collections in the world today: it now includes more than three thousand works from the twentieth and twenty-first centuries.
 His approach is fed by his commitment to sharing his passion for art with as broad an audience as possible, and to accompanying artists as they explore new territories.

-In 2014 François Pinault founded the Pierre Daix Prize, in homage to his friend, the art historian Pierre Daix.
+François Pinault founded the Pierre Daix Prize, in homage to his friend who passed away in 2014, the art historian Pierre Daix.
 It is awarded each year to an exceptional study of modern or contemporary art.
-In 2016, the prize was given to Maurice Fréchuret for his essay Effacer: Paradoxe d’un geste artistique, published by the presses du réel.
+In 2017, the prize was given to Elisabeth Lebovici for her essay Ce que le sida m'a fait, published by éditions jrp | ringier.